Is 810 a Good SAT Score? What You Need to Know

 2. The second half tests Math skills

-You’ll get a score for each section which, when combined, represents your SAT score.
+You’ll get a score for each section, which, when combined, represents your SAT score.

 SAT Score Percentiles

-So what's a good SAT score?
+S, what's a good SAT score?
 The 25th percentile falls around 875, while the 75th usually scores around 1155.
 The majority of students taking the SAT, about 50 percent, fall between 1010 and 1155.

-Can I Get Into College with an 810 SAT Score?
+Can I Get Into College With an 810 SAT Score?

 How likely is it that you’ll be accepted to university with an 810 SAT score?
 Well, it depends on the school.
 Even an average score may not be good enough for competitive colleges.